joshuaabad10/WD-Code-Demo-1-TD21/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project-Website Personal Portfolio
-- Whats the purpose
+- Whats the purpose-Academic Task
 - What are key components
 - What technology used and how it is used